-Currently, there are no permissions for the enzyme xylanase derived from P. haloplanktis and produced by a GM source of B. subtilis in the Code.
+Currently, there are no permissions for P. haloplanktis xylanase expressed in B. subtilis in the Code.
 Therefore, any application to amend the Code to permit the use of this enzyme as a food processing aid requires a pre-market assessment.